FLO Student Support

 Some citations on your Reading list will have an e-Resources/EZProxy notification before taking you through to the full text.
 To processed to full-text access: 'Click here to login'

-Click the "Available online" link and in the details page you will see a link to the chapter or article.
-For this type of citations a copyright notice will pop up and you will need to click continue before you have access to the PDF.
+For this type of citations a copyright notice will pop up when you click 'View online' and you will need to click continue before you have access to the PDF.

 Once you have access to the full text, you will find the download to PDF option on the top right hand side.